-С ontent S Pages

-1. Conten ts (this page) 2

-2. The Yea ar 11 Record of School Achievement (ROSA) 3 - 8

-A A A A A A A A A A What is Assessment and why is it important?
-What do I need to be a successful student?
+Co Contents Pages 1.
+Contents (this page) 2 2.
+The Year 11 Record of School Achievement (ROSA A) 3 - 8 What is Assessment and why is it importated.
+What do I need to be a successful student.
 How will I be assessed?
 What are 'Standards'?
-What information will I be told about assessments?
-How will my final assessment grade be determined?
-What are my responsibilities as a student?
-What are my responsibilities as a student?
-What if I disagree with a teacher's assessment?
-What if I fail to complete a task or submit a task late?
+What information will I be told about asses.
+How will my final assessment grade be detented.
+What are my responsibilities as a student.
+What if I disagree with a teacher's assess.
+What if I fail to complete a task or submit.
 What happens when I make an appeal?
-GTHS Examination Policy

-3. nent Schedules 9 - 31

-Ancient History Biology

-\triangleright Business Studies

-\triangleright Chemistry

-\triangleright Earth and Environmental Science

-\succ English Advanced

-\succ English Standard

-English Studies

-Legal Studies

-Marine Studies

-Mathematics Advanced

-Mathematics Standard 1 (Applied)

-Mathematics Standard 2

-Modern History Music

-PDHPE

-Sport, Lifestyle and Recreation

-Visual Arts

-Work Studies

-ET courses

-\triangleright Construction Pathways - CPC20211

-Hospitality - Food and Beveridge - SIT20316 Strategy A
+GTHS Examination Policy essments? etermined? ? ment?
+3. Ancient History Biology Business Studies Chemistry Community and Family Studies Earth and Environmental Science Engineering Studies English Advanced English Extension English Standard English Studies Food Technology Legal Studies Mathematics Advanced Mathematics Extension Mathematics Standard 1 (Applied) Mathematics Standard 2 Modern History PDHPE Physics Sport, Lifestyle and Recreation Visual Arts Work Studies SVET courses 9-36 Construction - CPC20220 Hospitality (Food &amp; Beverage) - SIT20322 Retail Services - SIR30216 (4U x 1) Sport Coaching - SIS30521